jessegreathouse/jessegreathouse.github.io/stop-doing-this-with-JSON/README.md

-#Stop using JSON.
-Start using HTML.
+# Stop using JSON.
+Start using HTML

+## Stop engineering front-end code like this

 Too often, I see front end applications, when rendered, look something [like this](https://jessegreathouse.github.io/stop-doing-this-with-JSON/stop-engineering-front-end-code-like-this.html):